marcus-waldman/Autumn/doc/uiux-design-principles.md

 ## Conclusion

 The interface should feel less like filling out a statistical analysis request form and more like having a thoughtful conversation with a knowledgeable colleague over coffee - one who happens to have perfect recall of the entire scientific literature and genuinely cares about your growth as a researcher.

-This design philosophy transforms the experience from "statistical software with chat" to "a companion for your scientific journey," recognizing that behind every hypothesis is a human being trying to understand the world a little better and grow a little wiser in the process.